datacarpentry/semester-biology/syllabus.md

 However, it is highly recommended that you submit assignments on time when possible because assignments build on one another and it can be hard to catch up if you fall behind.
 Reasonable requests for longer extensions will also be granted.
+Assignments turned in after the 48 hour grace period without an extension will be be graded with a 20% penalty.

 ### Assignment policy